User Management

 • Contributor: Able to read all posts, as well as deleting and editing their posts.
 They are not permitted to publish posts or upload media files.

-• Subscriber: They can only read posts, as well as manage their profiles.
+• Subscriber: They can only read posts and manage their profiles.

 In SiteWorks the Contributor and Subscriber roles are not available, while they can be set, the users have no access to any feature other than their profiles.
-In addition, an Author’s access rights have been tailored to the specific requirements found in a specific u3a.
+In addition, an Author’s access rights have been tailored to the specific requirements of a specific u3a.

 In SiteWorks the access to options and tools is tightly controlled, Table 1 shows the broad allocation of privileges between the three Roles.
 It can be seen that Editors and Authors only have access to the content provision (posts etc), all site configuration is undertaken solely by Administrators.
 Table 2 details the restrictions placed on users, particularly those identified as Authors.